PaloAltoNetworks/terraform-best-practices/README.md

 5. [Document Generation](#5-Document-Generation)
 6. [Terraform Module Testing](#6-Terraform-Module-Testing)

 ## 1. Versioning

 ### 1.1 Terraform Version

 * All terraform configuration should be written using the latest version of the Terraform GA release available (0.12.26 as of writing this guide).

   > Existing Terraform modules should be tested against the latest Terraform releases using a test methodology to be defined later.

 ### 1.1 Module Version

 * All terraform modules should be versioned using Git tags.
 Git tag name should adhere to the following naming convention

 > Major.Minor.Patch => 0.1.0

-* Version should be pinned in the root module where the modules are called from using the `ref` argument
+* Version should be pinned in the root module where the modules are called from using the `ref` argument:

       module "bootstrap_bucket" {
         source          = "spring.paloaltonetworks.com/mekanayake/terraform-aws-panfw-bootstrap?ref=0.1.0"